 Choti Eid is basically a climax of all the religious prayers and self-control in Ramzan.
 However, two things correctly define the prestigious festive of ‘Meethi Eid’- Eidi and delish Eid sweets.

 The desi desserts are the most exciting part of this event, and meethi Eid is almost incomplete without meetha.
 It all gets started from the nummy Sheer Khurma in the morning, and then scrummy sweets continue to liven our salver up the whole day.

 So, if you are looking for some irresistible and delicious Eid sweets, then you have come to the right place.
 Here are some of the most toothsome Desi Eid sweets.

 1. Sheer Khurma

 Sheer Khurma is the top favorite Eid sweet of every desi home, right in the morning after Eid prayer.
 The famous Mughlai dessert is a mixture of milk and vermicelli with a flavor of cardamom, making it utterly lip-smacking sweet.
 Eid is actually incomplete without the delicious Sheer Khurma.

-The another customary Eid sweet is Kheer and people can take bowls upon bowls of this pleasant sweetness.
+The other customary Eid sweet is Kheer and people can take bowls upon bowls of this pleasant sweetness.
 To get a delicious bowl of kheer, one needs to be patient enough to let the sweet cook on the stove for hours.

 3. Gulab Jamun

-The soft and sweetest Gulab Jamun is the most mouth-watering thing to have.
+The soft and most adorable Gulab Jamun is the most mouth-watering thing to have.
 Gulab Jamun can provide utter bliss to anyone anytime.

 4. Ras Malai

-The bestest ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavor that always perks up the salver.
+The best ever sweet treat for summer’s Eid is the chilled Falooda and what sets it apart from other desserts is, it can be served in any flavor that always perks up the salver.

 6. Chum Chum

 Chum Chums are more likely to be a family of Gulab Jamun and Rasgula.
-The totally juicy and sugary chum chums are the best addition to the anyone’s platter on Eid.
+The totally juicy and sugary chum chums are the best addition to anyone’s platter on Eid.

 7. Gajar ka Halwa

 In the race of numerous halwas, Gajrela always stands to outclass.
 Though the time consuming sweet dish recipe is always worth, the wait and delight to have it on feasts.

 9. Sohan Halwa